-the real reason halo site describe above to the themselves, e.g. help with dressing, changing etc. Spending excessive amounts of time alone with a child, young person or vulnerable adult away from others Taking children, young people or vulnerable adults alone on car journeys, however short.
-There should always be two adults in a car, at least one of whom is DBS cleared, and there should never be just one child, young person or vulnerable person in a car.
-Never engage in rough play, physical or sexually provocative games, including horseplay Never share a room with a child, young person or vulnerable adult, Never allow or engage in any form of inappropriate touching Never allow children, young people or vulnerable adults to use inappropriate language unchallenged Never make sexually suggestive comments to a child, young person or vulnerable adult, even in fun Never allow allegations made by a child, young person or vulnerable adult to go unchallenged, unrecorded or not acted upon.
-Never invite or allow children, young people or vulnerable adults to stay with you at your home unsupervised
+- Doing things of a personal nature that children, young people or vulnerable adults can do for themselves, e.g. help with dressing, changing etc. - □ Spending excessive amounts of time alone with a child, young person or vulnerable adult away from others - □ Taking children, young people or vulnerable adults alone on car journeys, however short.
+There should always be two adults in a car, at least one of whom is DBS cleared, and there should never be just one child, young person or vulnerable person in a car. - □ Never engage in rough play, physical or sexually provocative games, including horseplay - □ Never share a room with a child, young person or vulnerable adult, - □ Never allow or engage in any form of inappropriate touching - □ Never allow children, young people or vulnerable adults to use inappropriate language unchallenged - Never make sexually suggestive comments to a child, young person or vulnerable adult, even in fun - □ Never allow allegations made by a child, young person or vulnerable adult to go unchallenged, unrecorded or not acted upon. - □ Never invite or allow children, young people or vulnerable adults to stay with you at your home unsupervised